MaxArt2501/object-observe/readme.md

 Object.observe polyfill
 =======================

 `Object.observe` polyfill based on [EcmaScript 7 spec](http://arv.github.io/ecmascript-object-observe/).
 Read the [documentation](doc/index.md) for more detailed informations.
-Check the [changelog](changelog.md) for see what's changed.
+Check the [changelog](changelog.md) to see what's changed.

 ## Installation